NGV – ‘The Field Revisited’

 Alun Leach-Jones: Noumenon XX First Light (1967) 163 X 163 cm acrylic on canvas

 Earlier generations of abstract painters would simply have appealed to realms of the spiritual or perhaps musical in directing their patterns to metaphoric meaning, but it says much about the sixties and the tenor of Australian Minimalism that Leach-Jones should feel the need for something a bit more technical sounding, a bit more esoteric.
 Given that the work seemed always on the verge of departing for racy textile design, it is understandable that there may well have been a need for hints of something more substantial.
 But the vast series of Noumenon, the numerous noumena, lasting from 1966 into the early seventies eventually reduces the word to no more than a brand, might equally find application in a line of men’s toiletries.
-NOUMENON! – HEAVEN SCENT
+NOUMENON! – HEAVEN SCENT.

 I confess this last remark was prompted by memories of the artist from the early seventies, a tall man carefully groomed, always smartly turned out, often in a plain ultramarine jumper, maroon flares with a white belt and white loafers.
 It is a vision not easily forgotten, much less forgiven.
 I apologise for speaking ill of the recently deceased here, but it has been fun!